 Finely chop the fresh mint leaves, take garam masala in a cup and keep it ready.
 Bring the cold ghee to room temperature and keep aside.
 Heat water in microwave for a minute (it should be warm and not hot, so adjust timing according to watts).
-If adding sugar mix that with water.
-Combine whole wheat flour with salt and baking soda, add water slowly to make a pilable dough.
-We need a soft dough (Thalarchiya Pesaya Vendhum – Tamil) (Sticky soft dough – English), knead for about 15 minutes , cover and let it sit for 30 minutes.
+If adding sugar, then dissolve it in water.
+Combine whole wheat flour with salt and baking soda, slowly add water to make a pliable dough.
+We need a soft dough (it should looks soft and slightly sticky), knead for about 15 minutes , cover and let it sit for 30 minutes.
 Divide the dough into equal size balls and keep them covered to avoid drying.
 Lets go into the rolling procedure.

 Sprinkle some chopped mint leaves and garam masala powder.

 Fold as shown, like you fold for a paper fan.
 Complete till it reaches the other corner.

 Its should form a long stuffed rope.
 Stretch it or twist gently.

 Start rolling from one corner and seal the other end underneath the dough bud.